 The journal

-Monthly notes, in plain English.
+Monthly notes, in plain language.

 What I'm seeing in the market, what I'm reading, and what I'd tell a friend.